theodoremui/bioreasoning/README.md

 ## Overview

 The Bio Reasoning Project implements an intelligent agent orchestration system designed for biomedical research, document analysis, and general knowledge queries.
-The core **BioConciergeAgent** acts as a smart router that analyzes incoming queries and delegates them to the most appropriate specialized sub-agent or processing pipeline.
+The core **BioRouterAgent** (router-based agent) analyzes incoming queries and delegates them to the most appropriate specialized sub-agent or processing pipeline.

 ### Key Features
 - **Intelligent Query Routing**: Automatically determines the best sub-agent for each query